-Full disclosure – Just in case you were wondering as I work part-time for the church.
-Following statements by The Episcopal Church on its position regarding gun violence, firearms and their licensing, the bishop of the diocese is aware that I own firearms.
+Full disclosure – Just in case you were wondering as I used to work for the church.
+Following statements by The Episcopal Church on its position regarding gun violence, firearms, and their licensing, the bishops of the diocese were aware that I own firearms2.

 1 Double/Single Action: With a Double/Single action mechanism, pulling the trigger cocks the hammer (if it isn’t already cocked), and then fires the weapon.
 That is, the trigger has a double purpose, cocking & firing the weapon.
 With a Single Action mechanism the trigger just fires the gun, so you have to rack the slide, or pull back the hammer by hand to cock it ready to fire and get the first round off (assuming, of course, the hammer/striker isn’t already cocked).
 The hammer/striker is automatically cocked after the first round is fired in both a Double/Single Action or Single Action weapon, and subsequent pulls on the trigger just release the hammer/striker firing the gun.
 Some guns are designed to be Double Action only (revolvers for example), and the weapon is not cocked until each time you pull the trigger.